iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Accelerations Part IV, Inexact Oracles.md

 }
 $$

-Re-arranging the inequality yields the final result which proves the lemma.
+Re-arranging the inequality yields the final result which proves the lemma. $\blacksquare$

+**Remarks**

+This is Lemma A.7 in Lin et al.'s 2015 Catalyst paper.
+It remains to expands some of the squared norm terms to see they become the same.

 #### **Discussions**